 Regularly cleaning and maintaining the ducts in your commercial kitchen is not only important but is required by law in the UK.
 Helpfully, guidelines published under TR19 explain how often commercial kitchen duct cleaning should occur to ensure they’re compliant with legislation, as described below.

-TR19 is the guidance published by the Building Engineering Services Association (BESA) and details how often internal ventilation systems should be cleaned.
+TR19 regulation is the guidance published by the Building Engineering Services Association (BESA) and details how often internal ventilation systems should be cleaned.
 TR19 regulates the cleaning of kitchen ductwork based on usage and should be cleaned accordingly at the following intervals:

 Heavy use – 12-16 hours per day – 3 monthly.

 Moderate use – 6-12 hours per day – 6 monthly.

 Light use – 2-6 hours per day – 12 monthly.